justsendemail/wordpress-plugin/readme.txt

 These WordPress plugins are currently supported:

 * Ameila Booking
+* Formidable Forms
 * Forminator Forms
 * WooCommerce

 = What you can do with JustSend.Email + WordPress =

 * Add a client to a JustSend.Email list when an appointment is Booked in AmeilaBooking.
+* Add a person to a JustSend.Email list when the submit a formidable form.
 * Add a visitor to a JustSend.Email list when they submit a forminator form.
 * Add a customer to a JustSend.Email list when a they complete a WooComerce order.